Spatial Deep Deconvolution U-Net for Traffic Analyses with Distributed Acoustic Sensing: Methods

-As discussed in Section II B., the resolution of the quasi-static signals of vehicles is degraded due to the smoothing effect of large fiber-road offset and gauge length.
-In order to improve the resolution, we introduce a space-domain DAE model to perform deconvolution along the spatial axis with a space-domain wavelet taking the offset and gauge length effect into account.
+The previous section brought attention to a key issue: the degradation of resolution in quasi-static vehicle signals, primarily due to the substantial smoothing effect induced by large fiber-road offset and gauge length.
+To combat this, we propose a spatial-domain DAE model that enhances resolution through spatial-axis deconvolution.

-The space-domain DAE model is based on the idea of the original time-domain DAE model that performs deconvolution along the time axis with a stationary wavelet in time.
-The time-domain model is effective when car speed is approximately constant in time.
-However, as was shown in the previous section, the car's time-domain impulse response changes with speed, indicating the method could be suboptimal when the speed varies (e.g. stopping or accelerating).
-In contrast, the impulse response in the space domain is speed-invariant and can be tied to wheelbase and axle numbers.
+Our advanced spatial-domain DAE model evolves from the original time-domain DAE model that introduced in \cite{van2021deep}.
+The time-domain model proves effective under conditions of roughly constant vehicle speed over time and when the temporal wavelet aligns with their proposed Ricker wavelet.
+However, as underscored in the previous section, the speed-dependent variation in the vehicle's time-domain impulse response can cause wavelet mismatch in the time domain, leading to suboptimal deconvolution outcomes, a topic further explored in Section V.

+This section begins with an outline of the network architecture, followed by a detailed explanation of our novel extension to the original time-domain model.
+As will be elaborated in Section V, our innovative extension enables a more resilient model, adept at generating high-quality outcomes that are unaffected by speed variations.